GJSteyn/Corewar/README.md

     •   The Champion

-each section has its own unique challenges.
-We will outline each section in the following.
+Each section has its own unique challenges.

 #####       Following are the instructions the Assembler, VM and Champion are limited too.